 In the first three centuries of the Common Era, Christians were strongly counter-cultural and anti-imperial.
 It is no longer so.
-Christians and their churches have become accommodated to their culture.
+Christians and their churches have become accommodated to and assimilated into their culture.

 In his autobiographical book, Brother to a Dragonfly, Will Campbell tells this story of an exchange between himself and P. D. East, a former newspaper editor who had disavowed the Methodist Church of his youth.
 Speaking of P. D. East, Campell writes: